EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 variable("arg1") --> "arg1"
 ```

+They can also be called with their name and parenthesis with arguments inside, which pass to the function's parameters.

 Semantically, functions are made using `function variable()` instead of `variable = function()`.
 The latter is assigning `variable` to an anonymous function (a function without a name, often provided to other functions since functions can be arguments) instead of making a function called `variable`.

 Always prefer the following: